Best Backpack for Thailand | How to Pick a Backpack for Thailand

 How big of a backpack do you need for Thailand?

-Perhaps most importantly, everyone values items on their packing lists differently!
+Most importantly, everyone values items on their packing lists differently!
 For some, it may be worth it to pack a couple nice clothes and a fancier pair shoes for a night out at Skybar in Bangkok, or have the space to bring their own scuba mask, or room for their camera case for their mirrorless camera and a couple lenses.

 What features should a travel backpack for Thailand have?